juniorthx3/interactive-cards-details-form/README.md

 ### Screenshot
 ```
-Below are some screenshot of the project
+Below are some pictures related to the project challenge
 ```
 ![Project pic](project-desktop-view.PNG)
 ![Project pic](project-desktop-view2.PNG)